Steve Belichick: Playing career

-After graduation, he worked as an equipment manager for the Detroit Lions.
+After graduation, he worked as an equipment manager for the Detroit Lions of the National Football League (NFL).
 The team was struggling, and Belichick reportedly told the coach, Bill Edwards, "I can do better than most of the guys you've got."
 Edwards, who had coached Belichick at Western Reserve, agreed, and signed him as a player.
 Although the team's fortunes did not improve, Belichick had some success, scoring a 65-yard punt return touchdown in a loss against the New York Giants.

 During a portion of his military time during World War II, Belichick played for the successful 1942 Great Lakes Navy Bluejackets football team.

 Coaching and scouting career

 In 1942, Belichick joined the United States Navy, serving in both Europe and the Pacific.
 After he completed his service in 1946, he became the head coach at Hiram College, southeast of Cleveland.
 In 1949, he left Hiram to become the backfield coach at Vanderbilt University, where he spent two seasons before joining the University of North Carolina as an assistant to George Barclay in 1953.
 Both the Vanderbilt and North Carolina coaching jobs were alongside Belichick's former collegiate and professional head football coach, Bill Edwards.

 In 1956, Belichick joined the United States Naval Academy staff under Eddie Erdelatz, where he served primarily as a scout for over 30 years.
-His book Football Scouting Methods (Ronald Press, 1962) became a standard, described by Charley Casserly as the best book on the subject he had read, and by Bleacher Report as the "Bible" of football scouting.
+Belichick's book Football Scouting Methods (Ronald Press, 1962) became a standard, described by Charley Casserly as the best book on the subject he had read, and by Bleacher Report as the "Bible" of football scouting.

-In 1982, Nick Saban was on the Navy football staff with Belichick.
+In 1982, Nick Saban, former head football coach at the University of Alabama, was on the Navy football staff with Belichick.

 Personal life

-Steve Belichick was the youngest of five children born to Marija Barković and Ivan Biličić, who immigrated to the United States in 1897 from Draganić, Karlovac, Croatia and settled in Pennsylvania.
+Steve Belichick was the youngest of five children born to Marija Barković and Ivan Biličić, who immigrated to the United States in 1897 from Draganić, Karlovac, Croatia and settled in Monessen, Pennsylvania.
 After their marriage, the couple changed their names legally to Mary and John Belichick, reportedly at the suggestion of Immigration Center.
 In 1924, the family moved to Struthers, Ohio, where Steve Belichick maintained strong ties with the local Croatian community.
 In 1951, he married Jeannette Ruth Munn, with whom he had one child, Bill.
-Their son is currently the head coach of the New England Patriots and has cited his father, with whom he began analyzing game film at the age of 10, as his chief early influence.
+Their son is the former head coach of the New England Patriots and has cited his father, with whom he began analyzing game film at the age of 10, as his chief early influence.